cpendo/alx-system_engineering-devops/0x00-shell_basics/README.md

 The '10-back' file contains a shell that script changes the working directory to the previous one.

 The '11-lists' file contains a shell script that lists all file, including hidden files of the current, parent and /boot directories in long format.

+The '12-file type' file contains a shell script that prints the type of the file named iamafile located in /tmp.